-Possible adverse effects include a reduction in healthy blood cells, leaving the patient prone to bruising, bleeding, anemia, fatigue, and increased risk of infection.
+Possible side effects include a reduction in healthy blood cells, leaving the patient prone to bruising, bleeding, anemia, fatigue, and increased risk of infection.
 If these symptoms occur, the patient should seek medical advice.

-Other effects include hair loss and gastrointestinal problems, including nausea, vomiting, diarrhea, and poor appetite.
+Chemotherapy can also cause hair loss and gastrointestinal problems, including nausea, vomiting, diarrhea, and poor appetite.
 There may be lip and mouth sores.